 Core vs. Non-Core Data

 Please note that the overall data access request is subject to meeting ALL of the Five SAFEs requirements, not just the Safe Data component.
-For more detail on the Five SAFEs, visit the HDP website.
+For more detail on the Five SAFEs, visit the Eligibility and the Five SAFES model page of our website.

 - Non-Core Data: Non-Core Data are data NOT identified by the data provider as 'Safe Data' and thus are NOT eligible for pre-approved release.
 Access to Non-Core Data follows the usual processes and will not follow expedited review procedures.